marcellerusu/peacock-lang/README.md

 safe_divide(20, a);
 ```

+Another optimization is we can keep track of mutations at runtime & tack a "computed" patterns array

+variable[Symbol.computedPatterns] = [NotZero]

+which will let us memoize repeated pattern matches that we can't detect at statically

 These are the ways that Peacock can use high level features like pattern matching quite a lot with reasonable performance.